 There a boy fascinated with fishing could walk to the Nissequogue’s rock-strewn sandy edge where a half mile wide river flowed through green forest to reach the blue water Sound.
 At full ebb tide, a wonderland of sea life eposed itself for a boy’s discovery.

-Beneath the raised rock sea worms, called “Blood worms” and many legged “Bristle” polychaete sandworms wriggled in displeasure.
-Perhaps too there was a part-buried lump of a Quahog shell to be dug up, or the spitting siphon of a Soft-Shell clam, and often a tiny gray shrimp or hermit crab hauling an oversized spiraled drill shell would scurry away when the rock was lifted.
-These critters were easily collected and dumped into an old “Dinty Moore” tin can with a handful of bladder wrack to keep the lively collection from climbing out.
+Beneath the raised rock sea worms, called “Blood worms” and many legged “Bristly” polychaete sandworms wriggled in displeasure.
+Perhaps too one might find a part-buried dorsal lump of a Quahog shell to be dug up, or the spitting siphon of a Soft-Shell clam.
+Often tiny gray sand shrimp wiggled out accompanied by a hermit crab hauling an oversized spiraled mollusk shell is a sea drill or mud snail.
+These critters were easily collected and dumped into an old “Dinty Moore” tin can with a handful of brown sea weed bladder wrack to keep the lively collection from climbing out.

-These old timbers were the the base of an ancient (18th century) dock…long gone then, which two centuries ago served as a ferry pier to carry horse drawn carriages across to the Smith Estate in Nissequogue.
-Now only a forgotten wreck, just seen as an obstacle to boaters, but well serving the needs of a young boy’s fishing passion.
+These old timbers were the the base of an ancient (18th century) dock…long gone then, which two centuries ago served as a ferry pier to carry horse drawn carriages across river perhaps to the Smith Estate in Nissequogue.
+The dock at that time in a boy's life was just a long forgotten wreck, just seen as an obstacle to boaters, but serving well the needs of a young boy’s fishing passion.
+Today it's long gone from the shore only existing in an old man's memory.

-Fishing on a wreck of an 18th century dock timber one only needed a 30 foot hank of twisted cuttyhunk linen line, a gray and battered 2 oz lead weight and two red thread snelled, long-shanked, flounder hooks.
+Fishing on a wreck of an 18th century dock timbers one only needed a 30 foot hank of twisted cuttyhunk linen line, a gray and battered 2 oz lead weight and two red/thread snelled, long-shanked, flounder hooks.
 All of which could be rolled up and carried in a boy’s back pocket.
+And all of which were snatched from a dusty shelf in grandpa's swork shed,

-Using an old, rusted blade of folding pocket knife with one deer-horn handle-scale missing, the dark haired boy opened the hard shell clam, and sliced away parts of its tough muscular “foot”.
+Using the rusty blade of an old folding pocket knife, with one side scale of deer-horn missing, the dark haired wet breezes boy opened the hard shell clam, and sliced away parts of its tough muscular “foot”.
 He threaded this carefully onto one hook.
-On the other, he impaled a wiggling red and brown (polychaete) sandworm.
-In the painfull process the worm’s two pointed black, sharply curved pincers opened and closed—too close to the boy’s water wrinkled fingers—or so the boy thought.
+On the other hook, he impaled a wiggling red and brown (polychaete) sandworm.
+In the painfull process for boy and worm, two black, sharply curved pincers opened and closed—much too close to the boy’s water wrinkled fingers—or so the boy thought.

-Held gently between wet and water wrinkled thumb and forefinger, the tight line trembled and vibrated as the 3oz lead rolled and bumped along on the pebble bottom.
+Held gently between wet and water wrinkled thumb and forefinger, the fish line trembled and vibrated as the 2oz lead rolled and bumped along on the pebble bottom.
 Then it held firm, perhaps wedged against a barnacled rock.
-The boy held the line taut and imagined his two baits, rigged well above the lead, swirling attractively—seductively—in the river current just above the waving sea laver weed coated bottom.
+The boy held the line taut and imagined his two baits, rigged well above the lead, swirling attractively—seductively—in the river current just above the waving sea laver and drifting green sea weed coated bottom.

 The boys knees pressed into the wood, and the the rising tide rose higher along the old sloping timbers.
 A Horse Fly landed on the boy’s arm attracted by bait scents and dampness— and began to bite.
 It elicited a sharp slap with the free hand..that missed the fly but rattled the hand.